dotkernel/dot-authentication-web/README.md

 ## UnauthorizedException handling

-Zend Expressive error handlers are middleware that wraps the response in a try-catch block.
+Mezzio error handlers are middleware that wraps the response in a try-catch block.
 They are registered early in the pipeline, in order to get all possible exceptions.
 This package's UnauthorizedHandler handles the following exceptions
 * UnauthorizedException - the native authentication defined exception
 * Throwable or Exception types that have an exception code 401(http unauthorized)